Range of Motion (film)

-Range of Motion is a 2000 American made-for-television drama film based on a book by Elizabeth Berg, starring Rebecca De Mornay.
+Range of Motion is a 2000 American made-for-television drama film directed by Donald Wrye and based on a book by Elizabeth Berg, starring Rebecca De Mornay.
 De Mornay said, "The movie is about recognizing an inner strength, which you can call faith or love ... it's something every single person has inside of them".

+Plot summary

+The film follows Lainey Berman after her husband, Jay, falls into a deep coma from a jogging accident.
+With two young daughters to care for, she relies on her faith and the help of her neighbor and close friend, Alice Tyson, as she tries to stay hopeful about Jay’s recovery.